danielboots/fytletic/README.md

 * This translated into me using a top menu bar with LOGO positioned to the left as expected.
 For this website, I haven't provided an extensive array of menu options, only as much as necessary to accomplish what the site sets out to achieve.
 So at this point in the web application infancy, I haven't set menu options for the latest additions, top fighters or  top ranked Gyms etc. I am keeping it basic to maintain simplicity.

-* I used many inbound links and tested all links ensuring that they all work and link correctly, this had to be tested on each review and review page as all data is being populated from the MongoDB database collection.
-So although I only have an index and view_review.html page as the main two pages for 90% of interaction in the app I had to test each page thoroughly as these pages are generated from user data pulled from PostgreSQL and all buttons and cards dynamically create their pages templated from the Django templating system
+* I used many inbound links and tested all links ensuring that they all work and link correctly, I had to test each page template thoroughly as these pages are generated from user data pulled from PostgreSQL and all buttons and cards dynamically create their pages templated from the Django templating system

 * I have logged my testing below to ensure that this web application is 100% functional and complies with defensive design.